jtmullen/asc-fsgp-2024-results/scrutineering.md

 ---
 layout: page-fullwidth
 title: Scrutineering
-header: no
 description: "4 days of Tech Inspections and Dynamic Tests"
 image: assets/images/montreal-pull.jpg
 nav-menu: true
 ---

-Before they can get on the track or road, teams and their cars undergo several days of scrutiny from the event's technical staff.
-Teams will go through up to 12 of the following stations depending on their vehicle class and the competitions they are participating in.
+Before they can get on the track, teams and their cars undergo several days of scrutiny from the event's technical staff.
+All teams will go through the same 10 stations, and MOV teams will go through an additional 11th station.
 <table style="font-size:15px">
 <tbody>
   <tr>